 Engage in congregational decisions affecting the life of the church.

 Understanding that we are Christ’s presence in the world, it is Calvary Hill’s vision to become a congregation that is continually impacting the community by helping God’s kingdom grow in and through us.
 We are recognizing each individual’s responsibility to grow in Christ, follow wherever God might lead, intentionally build relationships, and seek and create opportunities to humbly and selflessly serve.

 Meet our Senior Pastor, Daniel Houck.

-Danny is senior pastor of Calvary Hill and has been serving in ministry since 2018.
+Danny has served as senior pastor of Calvary Hill since 2018.
 His goal is to lead people to grow in knowledge and love of Jesus Christ.
-He grew up in McLean and is thrilled to be back in the Northern Virginia area.
+Having grown up in McLean, he is happy to be back in the Northern Virginia area with his wife, Katie.

-He completed his MDiv at Princeton Theological Seminary, a PhD in theology at Southern Methodist University, and worked as a research fellow at Trinity Evangelical Divinity School.
-He is an author and speaker on the topic of Christianity and science.
+Before coming to Calvary Hill, he completed his MDiv at Princeton Theological Seminary, a PhD in theology at Southern Methodist University, and worked as a research fellow at Trinity Evangelical Divinity School.
+He teaches theology at the John Leland Center for Theological Studies and is an author and speaker on the topic of Christianity and science.

 Meet our Associate Pastor, Ruth Muhlbauer